Intoxication with either alcohol or drugs is very common in patients with hypothermia.

 Although most common in colder climates, hypothermia can occur in any environment.
 Case reports during summer months and in hospitalized patients are not uncommon.
 In the United States, hypothermia is responsible for approximately 700 deaths annually,with more than half occurring in patients older than 65 years.
 Patients with an initial core body temperature <23°C (73.4°) typically do not survive, and the overall mortality rate of patients with hypothermia is approximately 40%.

 The potential for hypothermia is usually obvious in patients with significant exposures.
 Patients may present in wet clothing, be found outdoors in the cold weather, or be inappropriately dressed for the environment in which they live.
 In the UnitedStates, most hypothermic patients are either intoxicated or suffer from an underlying psychiatric illness or dementia.

 The history or presentation may be less obvious for patients with mild hypothermia or unknown exposures.
 Said patients typically present with nonspecific neurologic findings, including dizziness, confusion, slurred speech, or ataxia.
 Patients with severe hyperthermia may present comatose or in cardiac arrest.

 As with all emergency department (ED) patients, start by assessing and addressing the patient's airway, breathing, and circulation (ABCs) and vital signs.
 Hypothermic patients may present with unstable airways or absent pulses.
 Carefully measure the patient's core body temperature by inserting a specialized “low-reading” probe into the bladder, rectum, or esophagus as this will be pivotal to establish the diagnosis.
 Keep in mind that the majority of standard ED thermometers will not record temperatures below 34.4°C (94°F).

 Physical exam findings frequently vary based on the degree of hypothermia.
-It is imperative to immediately and completely undress the patient to remove any ...
+It is imperative to immediately and completely undress ...